 Nobody enjoys riding in the rain but sometimes it’s unavoidable.
 And on those occasions you need to put something between you and the rain.

 Things would be easier if it were simply a matter of keeping the rain out.
-But what complicates matters is the fact that the effort of pedalling makes you hot and sweaty, and the heat and moisture you generate need an escape route.
+But, pedalling makes you hot and sweaty, and the heat and moisture you generate needs an escape route.
 The trouble is, the very properties that allow a waterproof jacket to keep the rain on the outside also make it difficult to deal with the damp building up on the inside.

 The ideal solution, therefore, is a cycling jacket that combines being waterproof with being breathable, which is a difficult — but by no means impossible — balance to strike.
 Some garments manage it by using advanced materials; others solve the problem by incorporating vents into their designs.